k0udo/NixOS/README.md

   -
 - sddm in kde6? might need to find kcm6 and frankenstein it into my config

-# Currnet Structure & Target Architecture
+# Current Structure & Target Architecture
 - Config layout is fairly simple and code in files is fairly dense, I should look at other configs to get some inspiration on sorting my project

 # Pre-requisites